Home

 Lipless Crankbaits

-Lipless Crankbaits Are The Ultimate Shallow Running, Reaction Strike Baits!
+The Ultimate Shallow Running, Reaction Strike Baits!

 What Is A Lipless Crankbait?

-Lipless Crankbait Rayburn Red
+Classic Lipless Crankbait Profile

 • Hard plastic, diamond shaped body (usually) with wedge shaped nose and rear, no lip.